AndreeaAlexandrescuDS/DataScientistNanodegree/README.md

 ## Project 1: Write A Data Science Blog Post

+Blog post <a href="https://andreea-alexandrescu88.medium.com/sicily-airbnb-homes-analysis-b5214b1df545">Sicily AirBnb homes analysis</a>
+<br><br>

 Python libraries used in the project:
 - pandas, numpy, datatable, datetime, IPython, matplotlib, seaborn, plotly, scipy, sklearn, folium, wordcloud, networkx, statsmodels, cufflinks

 Motivation of the project
 <br>
-The AirBnb datasets were more chanlenging then the Stackoverflow surveys:
+The AirBnb datasets were more chalenging then the Stackoverflow surveys:
 - data is more diverse : numerical, categorical, texts(reviews)
 - the ML techniques one could use on this data are more difficult
 - the graphics are more diverse : maps, time series, barplots, pies, correlation networks